Skip to content

 These fake sales are based on the list price of cabinetry.
 No kitchen place sells cabinetry for its inflated list price.
 Nearly all cabinet dealers sell cabinetry EVERY DAY for 25, 40, and 50% off of list price.
 It depends on an individual cabinet lines list pricing.

-Main Line Kitchen Design tries to explain these industry tricks to our customers.
+Main Line Kitchen Design tries to explain linear foot pricing and other industry tricks to our customers.
 We would never advertise or use these methods to attract business.

 Helping people make sensible choices and educating customers about our industry helps people spend their budget wisely.